Raleigh Divorce Attorney

 Whenever possible, it is better if a couple can come to an agreement on these issues before filing for divorce.
 At Kurtz & Blum, PLLC, our dedicated divorce attorneys can provide assistance that helps you ensure these decisions remain yours and your spouse’s, not a judge’s.

 If your divorce is uncontested, you and your spouse may proceed to mediation.
 Mediation keeps your divorce out of court, which means it is not a public record and is usually faster and less expensive.
 In some cases, a judge will order mediation to save the court’s time (and costs).

 A mediator is trained to work with couples in a less formal and less adversarial setting and to promote discussions that can lead to amicable decisions in a divorce.
 Your attorney can assist and advise you in mediation but may not advocate or argue on your behalf.

 The final divorce order is handed down by a judge and ends the discussion of certain matters, such as equitable distribution of property and alimony.

 If a divorcing couple goes before a judge with agreements in hand for alimony, property distribution, child custody, visitation, child support, etc., the judge will likely ratify them as written.
 However, in a contested divorce, the judge hears testimony from the spouses and/or witnesses, and recommendations from each attorney, and then sets the terms of the final divorce order as he or she sees fit.

 When the judge signs the order, the divorce is final and the marriage is over.
 Each spouse is free to remarry.

-If you are contemplating separation or divorce, contact the experienced Raleigh divorce law firm of Kurtz & Blum, PLLC, today to protect your rights, your finances, and your future relationship with your family.
+If you are contemplating separation or divorce, contact the experienced Raleigh divorce attorneys of Kurtz & Blum, PLLC, today to protect your rights, your finances, and your future relationship with your family.
 Call us at (919) 832-7700 or contact us online to schedule a consultation today.